gskle/AnagramGene-and-KangarooGene/README.md

-# Synthetic Negative Learning for Intronic Variant Interpretation
+# Pan-Eukaryotic Synthetic Negative Learning Enhances Prediction of Functional Intronic Variants

 This repository contains the analysis code for a synthetic negative learning framework that distinguishes authentic genes from synthetic intron-based decoys.
 The framework is designed to learn constraints in intronic sequence space and to score the potential functional effects of intronic variants.